andreagigli/datascience_portfolio/README.md

 ## Description

 This package provides a custom modular framework for managing multiple data analysis projects.
-New projects can be initiated in isolated branches, leveraging both pre-built and customizable Python modules.
+New data science projects are initiated in isolated branches, leveraging both pre-built and customizable Python modules.